Jump to a section:

 Upsell

 One of the most cost-effective ways to increase MRR is acquiring more revenue from your existing customer base.
 If you can increase the value of what you’re offering to your users, then charge for it.
 Offering upgrades or add-ons makes their lives easier.
-And people value ease and efficiency—so much that they’ll pay for it.
+People value ease and efficiency so much that they’ll pay for it.

 Get Rid of Unlimited

-You shouldn’t be offering your services for free.
-Unlimited storage, unlimited users, unlimited anything: it costs you.
+You shouldn’t offer your services for free.
+Unlimited storage, users, and anything else costs money.
 Instead, offer tiered plans that increase in price as the value of your offer increases.
 Customers won’t hesitate to pay for products and services that provide value.

 Offer Prepayment Options